jinghuazhao/PW-pipeline/README.md

 sort -k1,1 | \
 join -11 -23 - snp150.txt > bmi.txt
 ```
-where file containing the GWAS summary statistics is downloaded, its header dropped, sorted by RSid and positional information added leading to a file named
+where file containing the GWAS summary statistics is downloaded, its header dropped, sorted and positional information added leading to a file named `bmi.txt`.
-`bmi.txt`.

 ## SOFTWARE